instantiator/blog-source/blog-site/content/post/prototyping-opencode-tutorial-003-scaffolding/index.md

 </td>
 <td>
-  This is a call to the `write` function (just as we saw above), but it's wrapped in an `if` statement, and it uses the `name` variable.
+  This is a call to the `streamlit.write` function again, but it's in a block that's governed by an `if` statement, which tests the  `name` variable.

   Here's why:

-  - Before the user has provided a value for `name`, there's nothing in it - so showing `"Welcome, {name}!"` on the page would actually show:
+  - Before the user has provided a value for `name`, there's nothing in it (Python calls this `None`) - so showing `"Welcome, {name}!"` on the page would actually show:

     > Welcome, !

-  - To avoid this, we use an if-statement.
-The call to `st.write` only happens if there's a value for `name` - so if the user has provided anything, _then_ the `write` function will be called.
+  - To avoid this, we've used an `if`-statement. - The call to `st.write` only happens if there's a value for `name`.
+  - For a block in an `if`-statement to run, the test must evaluate to `True`.
+Because an empty variable does not evaluate to `True`, the block doesn't run - and `st.write` is not called.
+  - If the user has provided anything in the `name` variable, _then_ the test will evaluate to `True`, the block will be run, and the `write` function will be called.

     eg. with `Lewis` in `name`: